What the phrase really means

 - Under 35 and not pregnant after 12 well-timed cycles

-- Aged 35+ and not pregnant after 6 cycles
+- 35 or older and not pregnant after 6 well-timed cycles

 Myths and facts

 - Myth: A kitchen turkey baster works.
-Fact: it is unsafe and unsuitable; use a small medical syringe.
+Fact: it is unsafe and unsuitable, so a small medical syringe is the right tool.

-- Myth: Any lube is fine.
-Fact: some lubricants reduce sperm motility; choose fertility-friendly products.
+- Myth: Any lubricant is fine.
+Fact: some lubricants reduce sperm motility, so fertility-friendly products are the safer choice.
 ASRM

 - Myth: Legs-up guarantees success.
-Fact: timing around ovulation is what matters.
+Fact: timing around ovulation matters much more than a posture trick.
 ACOG

 - Myth: Home attempts remove legal risk.
-Fact: parentage rules differ by state; know them before you proceed.
-FDA/21 CFR 1271
+Fact: parentage rules differ by jurisdiction, so know them before you proceed.
+Donor-eligibility rules

 Conclusion

-In the US, “turkey baster pregnancy” is slang for syringe-based attempts at home.
-If you explore this path, keep it clean and simple, time around ovulation, and understand your state’s legal framework.
-If progress stalls or you prefer clinical oversight, speak with a clinician about testing, clinic IUI, or other next steps.
+Turkey baster pregnancy is slang for syringe-based attempts at home.
+If you explore this path, keep it clean and simple, time it around ovulation, and take the legal side seriously.
+If progress stalls or you want more certainty, speak with a clinician about testing, clinic IUI, or the next step that fits your situation.